integralfx/MemTestHelper/DDR4 OC Guide.md

   | 3600 - 4000 | 1.15 - 1.20 |
   | 4000 - 4200 | 1.20 - 1.25 |
   | 4200 - 4400 | 1.25 - 1.30 |
-  * With more DIMMs and/or dual rank DIMMs, you may need higher VCCSA and VCCIO than suggested.
+  * With more DIMMs and/or dual-rank DIMMs, you may need higher VCCSA and VCCIO than suggested.
 * tRCD and tRP are linked, meaning if you set tRCD 16 but tRP 17, both will run at the higher timing (17).
 This limitation is why many ICs don't do as well on Intel and why B-die is a good match for Intel.
   * On Asrock and EVGA UEFIs, they're combined into tRCDtRP.
 On ASUS UEFIs, tRP is hidden.
 On MSI and Gigabyte UEFIs, tRCD and tRP are visible but setting them to different values just sets both of them to the higher value.
 * Expected memory latency range: 40ns - 50ns.
    * Expected memory latency range for Samsung B-Die: 35ns - 45ns.
-   * Overall, latency varies between generations due to a difference in die size (ringbus).
-As a result, a 9900K will have slightly lower latency than a 10700K at the same settings since the 10700K has the same die as a 10900K.
+   * Overall, latency varies between generations due to a difference in die size (ring bus).
+As a result, a 9900K will have a slightly lower latency than a 10700K at the same settings since the 10700K has the same die as a 10900K.
    * Latency is affected by the RTLs and IOLs.
 Generally speaking, higher quality boards and overclocking oriented boards will be more direct in their routing of the memory traces and will likely have lower RTLs and IOLs.
 On some motherboards, changing RTLs and IOLs have no effect.

 ### AMD - AM4